 So, being afraid to say no to those requests for coffee meetings is holding you back from being the expert in your industry that people seek out and pay to receive advice from.

 You still get feedback, and you get paid!

 I know, you’re doing it free because you want to get feedback on your new service.
-It’s not quite ready yet, so you don’t feel like you can charge/
+It’s not quite ready yet, so you don’t feel like you can charge.

 Rubbish!
-I was still developing my one-to-one mentoring service and signed up two clients before it hit the world.
+I was still developing my one-to-one coaching service and signed up two clients before it hit the world.
 They approached me, and I saw the opportunity to get some feedback on how it would work.
 Yes, I charged less than I normally do, but I still got paid.

 Just because your service isn’t quite ready yet, doesn’t mean you should be afraid to charge for it.
-Isn’t it still taking you time?
+Isn’t it still taking your time?
 Isn’t the client still benefitting from the advice you give?
 Yes, of course!
 So, why shouldn’t you be paid?

 Taster sessions can lead to permanent clients

 If you think of all those requests for coffee or to pick your brain as a taster session, then charging for that becomes easier.